starkware-libs/papyrus/README.md

 For more information, see [Docker's documentation](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory).

-## sending API requests to the node
+## Sending API requests to the node
 API requests are sent to the path `/rpc/<starknet-rpc-version-id>`.
 Current supported versions are:
 * V0_3_0